apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-data-index-quarkus/README.md

 https://kafka.apache.org/quickstart

-To publish and consume the event, topic "move" is used.
+To publish and consume the event, the topic `move` is used.

 Optionally and for convenience, a docker-compose [configuration file](docker-compose/docker-compose.yml) is provided in the path [docker-compose/](docker-compose/), where you can just run the command from there: